-Archery was already on the wane in England when Roger Ascham wrote the first great book in English on archery —-Toxophilus (1545).
-When you read this book you realize that the fundamentals are unchanged.
-If you think you have discovered a new way of shooting incorrectly you soon discover that Ascham had seen it all 450 years ago.
+Archery was already on the wane in England when Roger Ascham wrote the first great book in English on archery — Toxophilus (1545).
+When you read this book, you realize that the fundamentals are unchanged.
+If you think you have discovered a new way of shooting incorrectly, you soon discover that Ascham saw it all 450 years ago.

-Although the longbow was vastly superior to the crossbow and early firearms in the hands of an experienced archer it required dedication and practice from an early age.
-It required years to produce a longbowman, only months to train a man to handle a crossbow or firearm.
-Archery gradually lost it’s importance as a military weapon and became a strictly target sport of the gentry.
-This era produced an archer in England who was without any doubt one of the greatest archers in history.
-Horace Ford pushed the records so high that most were not broken until well into this century—his single York record stood until 1943!!
-Mr. Ford’s book, Archery, Its Theory and Practice (1856) became the archery “Bible”.
+Although the longbow was vastly superior to the crossbow and early firearms in the hands of an experienced archer, it required dedication and practice from an early age.
+It required years to produce a longbowman and only months to train a man to handle a crossbow or firearm.
+Archery gradually lost its importance as a military weapon and became strictly a target sport of the gentry.
+This era produced an archer in England who was without doubt one of the greatest archers in history.
+Horace Ford pushed the records so high that most were not broken until well into this century.
+His single York record stood until 1943!
+Mr. Ford’s book, Archery, its Theory and Practice (1856) became the archery “Bible”.

 The book and articles generated a huge interest in archery and clubs sprang up all over the country.
-In 1879 the National Archery Association was formed with Maurice Thompson as its first president.
-At the first national championship that same year his brother Will became our first national champion.
+In 1879 the NAA (National Archery Association) was formed with Maurice Thompson as its first president.
+At the first national championship that same year, his brother Will became our first national champion.

 In 1911 a lone Indian walked into a northern California logging camp.
-He was the sole surviving member of a tribe, the Yana, which was believed extinct.
+He was the sole surviving member of a tribe, the Yana, which was believed to be extinct.
 Ishi was the last true stone age man in America.
 He was taken to the University of California where the great anthropologist Hans Kroeber befriended and studied him.
 At this time a surgeon on the University staff, Saxton Pope, became his friend and doctor (this is all starting to come together, right?).
-Ishi was an excellent archery hunter, and sparked the interest in archery for Saxton Pope.
-At the University Museum of Natural History the finest collection of bows in the country was made available to Dr. Pope for study and evaluation.
-After testing bows from all over the world Dr. Pope said that ..”the English yew longbow is the highest type of artillery in the world.”
+Ishi was an excellent archery hunter and sparked the interest in archery for Saxton Pope.
+At the University Museum of Natural History, the finest collection of bows in the country was made available to Dr. Pope for study and evaluation.
+After testing bows from all over the world Dr. Pope said that “the English yew longbow is the highest type of artillery in the world.”
 Dr. Pope was soon joined by Will Compton (already and accomplished archer) and his friend, Arthur Young.
 These three archers hunted with and learned from Ishi until his death from tuberculosis in 1916.
-These archers hunted and killed all manner of big game on this continent (and later in Africa) and their adventures were written by Saxton Pope in magazine articles and in the book, Hunting With the Bow and Arrow (1923).
+These archers hunted and killed all manner of big game on this continent (and later in Africa) and their adventures were documented by Saxton Pope in magazine articles and in the book, Hunting with the Bow and Arrow (1923).
 This book sparked the interest in bow hunting for big game.
-Joe St. Charles calls it…”the cornerstone of bowhunting literature…”.
+Joe St. Charles calls it, ”The cornerstone of bowhunting literature.”

 The relative lack of interest in archery worldwide had caused archery to be dropped from the Olympic Games in 1920.
-FITA was organized as the international governing body of target archery in 1931 and world championships were started that year.
+FITA was organized as the international governing body of target archery in 1931, and world championships started that year.
 A number of different rounds were used in the early championships.
-What we now know as the FITA Round was not used in the championship until 1957, the same year that bowsights were allowed.
-As we have already noted the Americans were already using bowsights and were at an initial advantage.
+What we now know as the FITA Round was not used in the championship until 1957, the same year that bow sights were allowed.
+As we have already noted the Americans were already using bow sights and were at an initial advantage.

-Many, many changes started in the 1960s: professional archery; the use of the clicker; three fingers under; string walking; the stabilizer; and shortly thereafter the big daddy of changes — the compound, followed by the near death of traditional archery and it’s huge rebirth in the mid 1980s.
-This history from about 1960 on deserves an article of it’s own and by someone better qualified than me.
-I started in archery as the instructor at a YMCA camp in 1954 but was one of those who dropped out in the mid 1960 to 1970 era and came back with that rebirth of traditional archery in the mid 1980s.
+Many changes started in the 1960’s: professional archery; the use of the clicker; three fingers under; string walking; the stabilizer; and shortly thereafter the big daddy of changes — the compound bow, followed by the near death of traditional archery and its huge rebirth in the mid-1980’s.
+This history from about 1960 on deserves an article of its own and by someone better qualified than me.
+I started in archery as the instructor at a YMCA camp in 1954 but was one of those who dropped out in the mid-1960’s to 1970 era and came back with the rebirth of traditional archery in the mid-1980’s.